modullar/violations-tracker-backend/README.md

 - `scrapedStartDate`, `scrapedEndDate` - Filter by scraping date range
 - `keyword` - Filter by matched keywords
 - `search` - Full-text search in report content

+> **Note**: Keep this parameter list updated when adding new filter options to ensure comprehensive API documentation and effective monitoring capabilities.

 ## Getting Started